President and CEO, Albany Medical Center

 James J. Barba has been president and chief executive officer of Albany Medical Center, the only academic health sciences center in northeastern New York, since 1995.
 He also served as the chairman of the board of directors of Albany Med from 1994-2006.

-Well recognized in the arena of health care and health care reform, he has served on numerous special commissions and councils by gubernatorial appointment and at the request of his peers, including the board of directors of the Health Care Association of New York State, with which he is working to re-design the Medicaid program to make it more efficient and effective.
+Recognized in the arena of health care and health care reform, he has served on numerous special commissions and councils by gubernatorial appointment and at the request of his peers, including the board of directors of the Health Care Association of New York State, with which he worked to re-design the Medicaid program to make it more efficient and effective.
 Mr. Barba also served Governor Mario Cuomo as chair of the state’s Special Advisory Commission to Restore Empire Blue Cross/Blue Shield, the nation’s largest not-for-profit health care insurer – which ultimately put the state on track to save billions of dollars.
 Previously, Mr. Barba was chair of the board of trustees of the Trudeau Institute, a biomedical research organization in Saranac Lake.

 Mr. Barba has also served on the boards of numerous area organizations – particularly those related to regional economic development, including the Center for Economic Growth and the Albany-Colonie Regional Chamber of Commerce, which he chaired.
 In 2011, he was named by Governor Andrew Cuomo to the Capital Region Regional Economic Development Council, one of 10 across the state, charged with creating a new model to stimulate economic development and create jobs in the region.
 He currently serves as the council’s co-chair.
 He also serves on the board of directors of Park Playhouse, a free summer theater in Albany Med’s neighborhood.

-He was formerly senior counsel to the Albany law firm of Hiscock & Barclay and is a graduate, cum laude, of the University of Notre Dame Law School, and a graduate, summa cum laude, of Siena College, from which he holds an honorary doctorate.
+He was formerly senior counsel to the Albany law firm of Hiscock & Barclay and is a graduate, cum laude, of the University of Notre Dame Law School, and a graduate, summa cum laude, of Siena College, from which he also holds an honorary doctorate.